ghzamani/Meta-Learning/README.md

 # Meta-Learning
-Final Project of Pattern Recognition course-Fall 2022
+Final Project of Pattern Recognition (Graduate) course-Fall 2022

+Implementation of MAML and FOMAML on mini-imagenet